zawmyohtet1/node-mongoose-crud/README.md

 And point your browser to http://localhost:8080.

-Still need to use PUT and DELETE methods for updating and deleteing users.
+Still need to use PUT and DELETE methods for updating and deleting users.
 Currently, it used POST to update user and GET method to delete user.